 If and when you do need to remove soap scum from a natural stone shower, seek out non-acidic options before you call in professional help – vinegar will not do!
 Many types of stone require special pH-neutral cleaning products.
-For a homemade, nontoxic option, mix equal parts water and rubbing alcohol (or vodka, if you wish) and if you want to, add a squeeze of lemon juice to improve the odor.
+For a homemade, nontoxic option, mix equal parts water and rubbing alcohol (or vodka, if that’s what you have on hand).

 How to Clean Fiberglass and Acrylic Showers